docker/awesome-compose/nginx-nodejs-redis/README.md

 ```
 The compose file defines an application with four services `redis`, `web`, `web1` and `web2`.
 When deploying the application, docker-compose maps port 80 of the web service container to port 80 of the host as specified in the file.

+> ℹ️ **_INFO_**
-Redis runs on default port 6379.
+> Redis runs on port 6379 by default.
 Make sure port 6379 on the host is not being used by another container, otherwise the port should be changed.

 ## Deploy with docker-compose